alexandrepaias-dkt/mpgv1/README.md

-# Decathlon Asset Manager - Hackathon Prototype

-A high-fidelity React prototype for the "Gear Investment Dashboard" concept.
+# TraceRider - Gear Investment & Care Dashboard

+**TraceRider** is a high-fidelity prototype for a digital asset management platform focused on the longevity and circularity of sporting equipment.
+Developed as a hackathon concept for Decathlon, it transforms high-value products like bikes into managed assets with transparent histories.

+## Core Philosophy
+- **Care for Longevity**: High-resolution maintenance tracking to ensure gear lasts longer.
+- **Traceability**: Leveraging Digital Passports (EPCIS) to create a "V5C" for bikes.
+- **Investment Optimization**: Helping users understand the real-time value of their gear and the optimal moments to service, upgrade, or trade-in.

-## Features
+## Key Features

-- **Value Timeline**: Visualizes bike value over time with event markers.
-- **Simulator**: Adjust "Distance Ridden" and simulate "Traceability Alerts".
-- **Smart Recommendations**: Contextual advice based on the asset's lifecycle stage (e.g., "Optimal Sell Time").
+### 1. Value Timeline & Simulator
+Visualize how maintenance and mileage affect a bike's buy-back value over time.
+Use the timeline slider to simulate future usage and see the impact on asset health.

+### 2. Smart Investment Optimizer
+Identify the "Sweet Spot" for resale.
+The dashboard highlights the optimal window to trade-in your bike to maximize value before heavy depreciation or major service requirements kick in.

+### 3. Traceability Alerts
+Receive contextual advice based on the asset's lifecycle stage.
+Whether it's a "Traceability Alert" for a needed service or a recommendation for a subscription plan to lower ownership costs.

+### 4. Digital Maintenance Ledger
+A comprehensive history of services, parts replaced, and DIY guides.
+Every action is recorded to boost the bike's "Health Score" and subsequent resale value.

 ## Tech Stack
-- React + Vite
+- **Frontend**: React + Vite
-- Tailwind CSS
+- **Styling**: Tailwind CSS (Decathlon Design System inspired)
-- Recharts
+- **Charts**: Recharts (Customized for value/health visualization)
-- Framer Motion
+- **Animations**: Framer Motion
-- Lucide React
+- **Icons**: Lucide React

+## Data Strategy
+TraceRider uses a hybrid data approach to power the prototype:
+- **Real-world Data**: The `Van Rysel EDR` profile is powered by an embedded CSV dataset containing historical and projected values for a real product.
+- **Algorithmic Simulation**: The `Rockrider XC 900` profile demonstrates our simulation engine, calculating depreciation and health scores dynamically based on usage patterns.

 ## Getting Started